spikeysnack/nv/README.md

                          subsequent calls in the script.

+**disable piped input**

-If the first command line option is -n, then stdin will be internally redirected from /dev/null, so that it does not consume input.
-Some shell operations such as while read loops need this.
+If the first command line option is **-n**, then */dev/stdin* will be internally redirected from */dev/null*, so that it does not consume input.
+Some shell operations such as while read loops need this, or the program will exhaust /dev/stdin and the loop will terminate after the first iteration.

     while IFS= read -r line
         do
+	        # only want digits and .
             N="$(echo "${line}" | tr -dc '0-9.')

+	        # convert to MiB
             MiB=$(nv -n "(2**${N}) * 1.04858" )
         done

-note
+Note
 ====
     To see all available functions, type "nv help functions".

     To see some examples, type "nv help examples".